zzunja/Advent-of-Code-2023/README.md

 # Advent-of-Code-2023
 ## Day 1
 python - complete
-C - wip for part 1. redo memory allocation since it becomes jambled at the end
+C - done with part 1.
+0% on part 2